mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Words like "was" and "by" may indicate that you are writing in passive voice.
 Scan for these words and rework sentences where they appear.

 One exception is when you want to specifically emphasize the action over the subject.
-In some cases, this is fine.
+In rare cases, this is fine.

 - Your account was flagged by our Abuse team.

 ### Capitalization

 We use a few different forms of capitalization.
 Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
 Sentence case capitalizes the first letter of the first word.
-Typically, we use title case for document titles, and sentence case for other headings.
+Typically, we use title case for document titles and H2s, and sentence case for other headings.

 When writing out an email address or website URL, use all lowercase.